SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Related Works

 \subsection{Reinforcement Learning for Structured Reasoning}

 Reinforcement Learning (RL) provides a principled approach for sequential decision-making, where agents optimize long-term return through trial-and-error interactions \cite{kaelbling1996reinforcement,watkins1992q}.
 In the context of large language models, RL with human feedback (RLHF) has been instrumental in aligning generation quality to human preferences, using algorithms like PPO \cite{PPO} and DPO \cite{DPO} \cite{bai2022training}.
-More recently, RL has been adopted to improve reasoning: ReST‑MCTS* introduces a learned process reward model to evaluate intermediate reasoning steps \cite{zhang2024rest}, while other studies demonstrate that simple outcome-level rewards—assigning positive credit only to sequences that reach correct answers—are sufficient to guide policy optimization \cite{luong2024reft,guo2025deepseek,team2025kimi}.
+More recently, RL has been adopted to improve reasoning: ReST‑MCTS* introduces a learned process reward model to evaluate intermediate reasoning steps \cite{zhang2024rest}, while other studies demonstrate that simple outcome-level rewards—assigning positive credit only to sequences that reach correct answers—are sufficient to guide policy optimization \cite{luong2024reft,guo2025deepseek,team2025kimi,huang2025visionr1incentivizingreasoningcapability}.
+In contrast to these free-form reasoning paradigms which may lead to attention dilution in multimodal contexts, SATORI employs a structured Glance-Focus-Think process with intermediate verifiable rewards to maintain visual focus and reduce gradient variance.